-You can also send personalized messages to other members in your group because this is a solid way to get them involved and engaged as well.
-Simply click on the person’s name to take you to their profile, then click on “Message” that appears on the top right:
+You can also send personalized messages to other group members because this is a solid way to get them involved and engaged as well.
+Simply click on the person’s name to take you to their profile, then click on Message that appears on the top right:

 Storytelling, especially visual storytelling, is a great way to engage your audience.
 Create videos that portray a story that ignites the passion that all members share.